Trump and Putin to Speak Tuesday About Ukraine War - The Moscow Times

 U.S. President Donald Trump said he plans to speak with Russian President Vladimir Putin on Tuesday about ending the war in Ukraine, adding that discussions are already underway on "dividing up certain assets" between the warring sides.

-"I think we'll be talking about land... we'll be talking about power plants," Trump said aboard Air Force One.
+"I think we'll be talking about land... we'll be talking about power plants," Trump said aboard Air Force One, an apparent reference to the Moscow-controlled Zaporizhzhia nuclear plant in southern Ukraine.
 "I think we have a lot of it already discussed very much by both sides, Ukraine and Russia.
 We're already talking about that — dividing up certain assets."

+Kremlin spokesman Dmitry Peskov on Tuesday confirmed that the call would take place.

+"There is such a conversation being prepared for Tuesday," Kremlin spokesman Dmitry Peskov told reporters including AFP on Monday, ahead of the Trump-Putin call, without commenting on what the two leaders would discuss.

 The U.S. and Ukraine are pressing Moscow to agree to a ceasefire, but Putin has not given a clear response, instead listing conditions and raising "serious questions" about the proposal.